 - A Work Study position is NOT guaranteed from year to year.
 The student must file the FAFSA in early October, be eligible, and complete any outstanding requirements by the appropriate deadlines.

-- Student pay rates are awarded on a graduated scale based on the current minimum wage standard and number of years employed in the program.
+- Student pay rates are awarded based on the current minimum wage standard.

 - Positions are assigned by the Financial Aid Office.
 Students receive a letter informing them of when to pick up the paperwork from the Financial Aid Office.
 The paperwork will list the student's placement and supervisor.